DecisionsDev/odm-docker-kubernetes/gcloud/README_NGINX.md

 You can now install the product:

 The ODM instance is using the externalCustomDatabase parameters to import the PostgreSQL datasource and driver.
 The ODM services will be exposed through NGINX thanks to the dedicated Ingress annotation (kubernetes.io/ingress.class: nginx).
-It allows sticky session needed by decision center thanks to the affinity annotation (nginx.ingress.kubernetes.io/affinity: cookie).
-The secured HTTPS communcation is managed by NGINX.
-So, we disable the ODM internal TLS as it's not needed.
-We use a kustomize as post-rendering to change the decision server readiness because the GKE loadbalancer is using it to create service healthCheck that recquires 200 as response code (ODM default is 301).
+It allows sticky session needed by decision center thanks to the affinity annotation (nginx.ingress.kubernetes.io/affinity: cookie).The secured HTTPS communication is managed by NGINX.

 ```
 helm install <release> ibmcharts/ibm-odm-prod \